-The fastest growing segment of the biological pharmaceutical market is in the treatment of chronic inflammatory conditions.
-These conditions are classically diseases of aging and consequentially are increasing as the population ages.
-This phenomena is not restricted to the Western affluent societies but is increasingly being manifested in the high growth Asian economies.
+The fastest growing segment of the biological pharmaceutical market is the treatment of chronic inflammatory conditions.
+These conditions include diseases of ageing, which are increasing as the population grows older.
+This trend is evident in affluent Western societies and in high-growth economies in Asia.

-Rheumatoid arthritis – which attacks the lining of the joints and causes inflammation and typically results in reduced mobility and loss of dexterity in addition to pain – a condition that is chronic, debilitating and progressive;
+Rheumatoid arthritis – Perhaps the best known and most prevalent autoimmune disease.
+It attacks the lining of the joints and causes inflammation, typically resulting in pain, reduced mobility and loss of dexterity.
+The condition is chronic, debilitating and progressive.

-Psoriasis – in which the immune system mistakenly identifies areas of the skin as pathogens and reacts to accelerate skin cell replacement.
+Psoriasis – The immune system mistakenly identifies areas of the skin as pathogens and reacts to accelerate skin cell replacement.